hith777/ai-research-assistant/readme.md

 # AI Research Assistant

-An intelligent agent-based assistant designed to read, summarize, and compare research papers using LLMs like OpenAI's GPT.
-It supports customizable summary styles, cost tracking, chunk compression, caching, and both CLI and OpenAI Assistant integration.
+An intelligent research assistant powered by LLM agents.
+This system reads, compresses, summarizes, and compares academic research papers using models like OpenAI’s GPT.
+It supports customizable summary styles (layman, technical, short), efficient chunk compression, caching for repeated use, token usage and cost tracking, and seamless CLI or OpenAI Assistant integration.

+Built with scalability in mind — ready for multi-model support, tool expansion (e.g., explain terms, highlight figures), and UI/agent deployments.

 ## Features